ksator/junos-automation-with-stackstorm/README.md

 ```

 ## Pack configuration files
-They are located in /opt/stackstorm/configs/ directory.
+They are located in `/opt/stackstorm/configs/` directory.
 A pack configuration file is a YAML file which contains pack configuration.
-It is named \<pack name>.yaml.
+It is named `<pack name>.yaml`.
 Some packs require a pack configuration file (napalm) and others do not use a pack configuration file (ansible).
 ```
 $ ls /opt/stackstorm/configs/